 When you’re no longer able to work because of a serious injury, it can be hard to support yourself and your family.
-It is for this reason that many people choose to file for workers’ comp benefits and Social Security Disability Insurance (SSDI).
+It is for this reason that many people choose to file for workers’ compensation benefits and Social Security Disability Insurance (SSDI).
 While these programs are extremely beneficial, they are also very complicated, leaving many beneficiaries confused about program requirements, including if their benefits can be taxed.

 In general, workers’ comp benefits are not taxable.
 However, this can change when you receive both workers’ comp benefits and SSDI payments.
 When you receive both workers’ comp and SSDI, there is a threshold to the amount of monthly payments you can be given without taxation.
 If the total amount of your benefits is 80 percent or more than your current average earnings before your injury, then your SSDI will be offset or reduced, and this offset amount can be taxed.